soyssv/compiled-yara-rules/README.md

 Note: The .yac file is in a .rar archive due to GitHubs file size limitations.

 Contents:
-rules_metadata.db – SQLite database containing metadata for each rule: rule_name – The Yara rule identifier score – Severity or confidence score malware_type – Malware type/family
+rules_metadata.db – containing metadata for each rule: rule_name – Yara rule identifier
+score – Severity/confidence score
+malware_type – Malware type/family
-description – Optional description of the rule
+description – description of the rule